-Some trainees may wish to spend a period of time in research after entering medical microbiology training as out-of-programme research (OOPR).
+Some trainees may wish to spend a period of time in research as out-of-programme research (OOPR) after entering medical virology training.

-Research undertaken prior to entry to a medical microbiology training programme
+Research undertaken prior to entry to a medical virology training programme

-Trainees who have undertaken a period of research prior to entering a medical microbiology training programme can apply to have this period recognised towards a CCT or CESR (CP), if it includes clinical or laboratory work directly relevant to the medical microbiology curriculum and there is prospective approval from the GMC.
+Trainees who have undertaken a period of research prior to entering a medical virology training programme can apply to have this period recognised towards a CCT or CESR (CP), if it includes clinical or laboratory work directly relevant to the medical virology curriculum and there is prospective approval from the GMC.

-Research undertaken during a medical microbiology training programme
+Research undertaken during a medical virology training programme

-Trainees who undertake a period of OOPR after entering a medical microbiology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR (CP).
-Trainees must ensure that their OOPR is approved prospectively before beginning their research, which must include clinical or laboratory work directly relevant to the medical microbiology curriculum and demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.
+Trainees who undertake a period of OOPR after entering a medical virology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR (CP).
+Trainees must ensure that their OOPR is approved prospectively before beginning their research, which must include clinical or laboratory work directly relevant to the medical virology curriculum and demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.

-Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at the Royal College of Pathologists or the JRCPTB (dual trainees) in order that the Medical Microbiology College Specialty Training Committee (CSTC) can ensure that the trainee will comply with the requirements of the CCT programme, and issue a revised provisional CCT date if necessary.
+Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at The Royal College of Pathologists or the JRCPTB (dual trainees) in order that the Medical Microbiology and Virology College Specialty Training Committee (CSTC) can ensure that the trainee will comply with the requirements of the CCT programme and issue a revised provisional CCT date if necessary.
 It must be ensured that, following deanery agreement and acceptance from the Medical Microbiology and Virology CSTC, the GMC prospectively approve the OOPR in order that the period can count towards a CCT or CESR (CP).